v8/v8.dev/src/features/weak-references.md

 However, after checking in the memory panel in DevTools, we found out that memory was not being reclaimed at all!
 The seasoned web developer may have already spotted the bug: event listeners are strong references and must be explicitly removed.

-Let's make this explicit with reachability diagrams.
+Let’s make this explicit with reachability diagrams.
 After calling `start()`, our object graph looks like the following, where a solid arrow means a strong reference.
 Everything reachable via solid arrows from the `MovingAvgComponent` instance is not garbage-collectible.

 ![](/_img/weakrefs/after-start.svg)

-After calling `stop()`, we've removed the strong reference from the `MovingAvgComponent` instance to the `MovingAvg` instance, but not via the socket's listener.
+After calling `stop()`, we’ve removed the strong reference from the `MovingAvgComponent` instance to the `MovingAvg` instance, but not via the socket’s listener.

 ![](/_img/weakrefs/after-stop.svg)